melvinwaluyo/PowerGuard/mqtt-simulator/README.md

 ### Environment Variables

+- `API_URL` - Backend API URL to fetch initial outlet states (default: http://localhost:3000)
-- `MQTT_SERVER` - MQTT broker hostname (default: localhost)
+- `MQTT_SERVER` - MQTT broker hostname (default: broker.emqx.io)
 - `MQTT_PORT` - MQTT broker port (default: 1883)
-- `MQTT_USERNAME` - MQTT username (optional)
+- `MQTT_USERNAME` - MQTT username (optional, for authenticated brokers)
-- `MQTT_PASSWORD` - MQTT password (optional)
+- `MQTT_PASSWORD` - MQTT password (optional, for authenticated brokers)
 - `OUTLET_IDS` - Comma-separated list of outlet IDs to simulate (default: 1,2,3,4)
 - `PUBLISH_INTERVAL` - How often to publish data in milliseconds (default: 5000)

 ## How It Works

+This simulator mimics **real STM32 hardware behavior** as closely as possible:

 1. **Connection**: Connects to the MQTT broker using the provided credentials
+2. **State Initialization**: Fetches current outlet states from backend API to sync with actual database state
+   - If backend is unreachable, all outlets default to OFF (safe default)
-2. **Subscription**: Subscribes to `powerguard/+/control` to listen for outlet control commands
+3. **Subscription**: Subscribes to `powerguard/+/control` to listen for outlet control commands
-3. **Data Generation**: Generates realistic power data for each outlet that is ON:
-   - Base load: 100-150W with sinusoidal variation
-   - Voltage: ~220V with small variations
-   - Current: Calculated from P = V × I
+4. **Data Generation**:
+   - **Outlet ON**: Generates realistic power data (100-150W with sinusoidal variation, ~220V, calculated current)
+   - **Outlet OFF**: Sends **0W, 0A** (simulates real sensor reading when relay is OFF)
-   - Energy: Accumulated over time (in kWh)
+   - Energy: Accumulated only when outlet is ON (stops when OFF)
-4. **Publishing**: Publishes data to `powerguard/{outletId}/data` at the configured interval
+5. **Publishing**: **Always publishes** data to `powerguard/{outletId}/data` every 5 seconds
+   - This matches real STM32 behavior where sensors always report (even if 0)
+   - Allows backend to detect device online/offline vs outlet just OFF
+   - **Note**: Backend automatically skips storing 0 values (prevents database flooding)

 ## Testing

 Once the simulator is running:

-1. It will immediately start publishing data for all configured outlets
+1. It will fetch the current state of all outlets from the backend
+2. It will **always publish data** for all outlets:
+   - Outlets ON: Real power values (e.g., 125.50W, 0.570A)
+   - Outlets OFF: Zero values (0.00W, 0.000A) - **this is normal!**
-2. Use your backend API to send control commands (turn outlets ON/OFF)
+3. Use your mobile app or backend API to turn outlets ON/OFF
-3. The simulator will respond to control commands and adjust its behavior
+4. The simulator will respond to control commands immediately
-4. Check the console output to see published data and received commands
+5. Check the console output to see:
+   - Initial outlet states (🟢 ON / 🔴 OFF)
+   - Published data for ALL outlets (0W when OFF, real values when ON)
+   - Received control commands (🔧 Outlet X turned ON/OFF)

 ## Switching to Real Hardware